Stay up to date

 Threat actors targeting Universities

-Universities are not just the opportunity providers for graduates and careers, they are a great source of research and innovation to the economy.
-Given the thousands of students who are active citizens and youth of the country responsible to make futuristic decisions, their data is highly sought after by multiple entities.
+Universities are not just opportunity providers for graduates and careers; they are a great source of research and innovation to the economy.
+Given the thousands of students who are active citizens and youth of the country, the responsible country responsible for making is highly sought by multiple entities.

 Universities are targeted by cyber crime in two ways: